gblbjj/pi-top-install/README.md

 If you do not have the folder pi-top-install in Downloads anymore, you need to do a complete new installation.

 *What to do if brightness and shutdown stop working*

+If you have just upgraded your system and brightness or shutdown does not work anymoer, install the programs again.
+Something might have been overwritten during the upgrade process..

 Is is possible to put the pi-top-hub-controller into a strange state by experimenting with other devices on the spi bus.
 In this state it will not accept commands anymore.
 For details see the closed issue #2